NodeDiver/subscriptn-simple/README.md

 - **Updates**:
   - 📝 *Registered SubscriptN for the competition.*
   - 🎯 *Defined project vision and goals for Bitcoin subscription management.*
-  - 🧠 *Planned innovative approach to subscription management with Lightning Network.*
+  - 🧠 *Planned innovative approach to subscription management with lightning network.*
-  - ⚡ *Outlined Lightning Network and NWC integration strategy.*
+  - ⚡ *Outlined lightning network and NWC integration strategy.*
 - **Result**: *Successfully registered with clear project vision.*
 - **Plan for next session**: *Begin detailed project planning and development.*